-On business topics, home entertainment division VP Russ Johnston said the company’s AVR unit share shot up to a strong No. 2 beginning April 2009 from monthly shares that fluctuated among third, fourth and fifth place.
-Johnston cited the expansion of frontpanel iPod/iPhone-controlling USB ports in every AVR from $299 and higher, making the purchase of $100 docks unnecessary.
-The USB ports access an iPod/iPhone’s PCM outputs, and they stream composite video from a connected iPod.
+On business topics, home entertainment division VP Russ Johnston said the company's AVR unit share shot up to a strong number two beginning April 2009 from monthly shares that fluctuated among third, fourth and fifth place.
+Johnston cited the expansion of front-panel iPod/iPhone-controlling USB ports in every AVR from $299 and up, making the purchase of $100 docks unnecessary.
+The USB ports access an iPod/iPhone's PCM outputs, and they stream composite video from a connected iPod.
 An iPod-to-USB cable is included with the AVRs.

 Pioneer increased its AVR business "significantly" without expanding the company's distribution base, Johnston said.

-Pioneer AVR sales are also up this year because of renewed growth in the AVR market, whose unit sell-through for each of the past six months has been running 6 percent 12 percent over last year, he said.
-The industry is up because 3D-capable HDMI 1.4a inputs and outputs are giving dealers “a reason to present an AVR,” he said.
+Pioneer AVR sales are also up this year because of renewed growth in the AVR market, whose unit sellthrough for each of the past six months has been running 6-12 percent over last year, he said.
+The industry is up because 3D-capable HDMI 1.4a inputs and outputs are giving dealers "a reason to present an AVR," he said.

 Recent AVR market growth marks the first time in three years that AVR sales have grown year-over-year, Johnston noted.